knutmerket/anheituan/content/teas/2010-yongtaifu-furong-qlc.md

 > *Also, since this is in my private storage I'll make sure to throw in some (unlisted) samples of other Anhei teas with an order of this.*

 **Yongtaifu (永泰福)** is an interesting company.
 It’s one of several that boast a [long history](https://lzhbwg.mofcom.gov.cn/edi_ecms_web_front/thb/detail/ba28911e08ab4f55bd29d6bab4468962) — but supposedly the only one whose claim to an (almost) unbroken lineage from the Qing Dynasty to the present actually holds up.
-Established in 1829 it was controlled by the Li family until the early 50s, when it continued under joint state-private ownership ([公私合营](https://baike.baidu.com/item/%E5%85%AC%E7%A7%81%E5%90%88%E8%90%A5/6775045)).
-In 1987 it returned to the family's private ownership (reestablished by Li Shengfu), and in 1999 the company resumed production of qianliangcha, being one of the first companies to do so.
+Established in 1829 it was controlled by the Li family until the early 1950s, when it continued under joint state-private ownership ([公私合营](https://baike.baidu.com/item/%E5%85%AC%E7%A7%81%E5%90%88%E8%90%A5/6775045)).
+In 1987 it returned to the family's private ownership (reestablished by current company helmsman, Li Shengfu), and in 1999 the company resumed production of qianliangcha, being one of the first companies to do so.
 (Recall that Baishaxi had resumed their production only two years before, in 1997).
-In 2010, the company was invited to participate in the World Expo in Shanghai, along with Baishaxi.
+In 2010, Yongtaifu was invited to participate in the World Expo in Shanghai, along with Baishaxi.

 Yongtaifu is currently jointly run by the seventh generation, brothers Li Shengfu and Li Lifu.
-My understanding is that the former — whose list of accolades can rival anyone in the Anhua Heicha industry — is the more central character.
-Younger brother Li Lifu apparently handles much of the [qixing work](https://mbd.baidu.com/newspage/data/videolanding?nid=sv_4475625892176495303), and if it's something Yongtaifu is especially known for it's their roasting process.
+The former — whose list of accolades can rival anyone in the Anhua Heicha industry — is the more central character.
+Younger brother Li Lifu apparently handles more of the hands-on production work, including the [qixing stove](https://mbd.baidu.com/newspage/data/videolanding?nid=sv_4475625892176495303), and if it's something Yongtaifu is especially known for it's their roasting process.

 I'll defer to MOFCOM's [company introduction](https://lzhbwg.mofcom.gov.cn/edi_ecms_web_front/thb/detail/ba28911e08ab4f55bd29d6bab4468962) for a description: